-- Identify and prioritise the risks to the achievement of the authority's policies, aims and objectives; - Evaluate the likelihood of those risks occurring;

-- Assess the impact should those risks occur; and - Manage the risks efficiently, effectively and economically
+- Identify and prioritise the risks to the achievement of the authority's policies, aims and objectives; - Evaluate the likelihood of those risks occurring; - Assess the impact should those risks occur; and - Manage the risks efficiently, effectively and economically

-The governance framework has been in place at the authority for the year ended 31 March 2020 and up to the date of approval of the Annual Statement of Accounts.
+The governance framework has been in place at the authority for the year ended 31 March 2021 and up to the date of approval of the Annual Statement of Accounts.
+It should be noted that any changes to CBC arrangements due to COVID19 and the impact on our governance are recorded in this document.